e-krebs/check/README.md

   - execute those _runs_
     - using the **node vm**
     - using a brand new context for each run to avoid side-effects
-    - output a result in the console (cf. image above)
+    - output a result in the console (cf. images above)

 # TODO
 - [x] output details when errors